zw2497/personal/index.md

 Software Engineering Intern in JD X – An innovation lab for unmanned packages delivery Beijing, 2016

-* Co-designed a scalable monitor system for large number of drones, which supports real-time automatic defects and deviation detection.
-It processed streaming data from sensors such as GPS, power, accelerometer using Spark Streaming
+* Co-designed a scalable monitor system for large number of drones using Spark Streaming

-* Visualized location and status based on Baidu Map API, Flask and MongoDB, which was used for a demo in JD drone controlling center
+* Visualized location and status which was used for a demo in JD drone controlling center

 ## SELECTED PROJECTS